naiyerasif/site/src/content/profile/naiyer.md

 All the examples on this site are __optimized for learning__ and __not for use in production__.
 :::

-Apply your discretion, review with your peers, and use what's best suited for _your usecase_.
+Apply your discretion, review with your peers, and use what is best suited for _your usecase_.

 ### I spotted a horrible mistake.
 How can I report it?

 - [File an issue](https://github.com/naiyerasif/site/issues/new)
-- Hit the edit link under a post and send me a PR.
+- Hit the edit link under a post and send me a PR
-- Mention me [@naiyer@mastodon.design](https://mastodon.design/@naiyer) <small>([What's Mastodon?](https://en.wikipedia.org/wiki/Mastodon_(social_network)))</small>
+- Mention me [@naiyer@mastodon.design](https://mastodon.design/@naiyer) <small>([What is Mastodon?](https://en.wikipedia.org/wiki/Mastodon_(social_network)))</small>

-I'd also appreciate bug reports and corrections on accessibility, browser rendering inconsistencies, performance bottlenecks, and general usability criticism.
+I would also appreciate bug reports and corrections on accessibility, browser rendering inconsistencies, performance bottlenecks, and general usability criticism.

-### What's this site built with?
+### What is this site built with?

-It's built with [Astro](https://astro.build/) and uses HTML, CSS, and web components.
+It is built with [Astro](https://astro.build/) and uses HTML, CSS, and web components.

 ### What fonts are you using here?
-They look so easy on the eyes.

-I'm using [Inter](https://github.com/rsms/inter) for body copy, [Make Sans](https://herewemake.gumroad.com/l/makesans) for headings, and [JetBrains Mono](https://github.com/JetBrains/JetBrainsMono) for code.
+I am using [Inter](https://github.com/rsms/inter) for body copy, [Make Sans](https://herewemake.gumroad.com/l/makesans) for headings, and [JetBrains Mono](https://github.com/JetBrains/JetBrainsMono) for code.

-### Why don't you put some ads here to make quick money?
+### Why don't you put ads here to make some money?

-I didn't build this site to make money.
-The content here's not for steering droves of traffic or spark viral sensations. _This thing is not transactional_.
+I did not build this site to make money.
+The content here is not for steering droves of traffic or spark viral sensations. _This thing is not transactional_.

-If you're concerned about my finances, you can always recommend me for a software engineering position at your company.
-I'm *fleetingly* available on [LinkedIn](https://in.linkedin.com/in/naiyerasif) for leads.
+If you are concerned about my finances, you can recommend me for a software engineering position at your company.
+I am *fleetingly* available on [LinkedIn](https://in.linkedin.com/in/naiyerasif) for leads.

 ### Can you endorse my product?